For how much longer do you have to “suffer” or how bad do you need to feel to look for psychological aid?

 - If you want to know yourself more

 - If you want to improve the relationship with your partner

 In general, when you feel paralyzed or want a change in some aspect of your life.

 If you need it, grant it to yourself.

-And if you’re still not clear on it, contact with me at firstname.lastname@example.org, and take advantage of this first, completely free meeting.
+And if you’re still not clear on it, contact me at email@example.com, and take advantage of this first, completely free meeting.